 Dealing with the death of a loved one is a long and sometimes challenging process.
 If someone you care about has left Shelter a gift in their will, we’re here to help make things easier.

-Our Legacy Coordinator, Adrian Munt, is on hand to provide support, while helping to carry out your loved one’s final wishes.
+Our Legacy Administration Manager, Tom Newton, is on hand to provide support, while helping to carry out your loved one’s final wishes.

-Although Adrian can’t give legal advice, he will assist and support you in any way he can.
+Although Tom can’t give legal advice, he will assist and support you in any way he can.

 Alternatively, write to: